 Turkish, French presidents discuss Syria over phone

-Turkey launched “Operation Olive Branch” on Jan.
-20 along with elements of the FSA to remove Syrian Kurdish People’s Protection Units (YPG) militants from Afrin.
+Turkey on Jan.
+20 launched “Operation Olive Branch” to clear Syrian Kurdish People’s Protection Units (YPG) militants from Afrin in northwestern Syria.